Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Methods

+\paragraph{Stage 2: Medical Multimodal Pre-training} The second stage aims to inject extensive medical knowledge while enhancing the model's visual understanding capability, training on a corpus of 4.9 million samples.
+The training objective is elevated to more complex generative tasks, primarily long-form caption generation and open-ended question answering.
+For this, we first compiled a 2.6 million sample corpus from public datasets~(Extended Tab.~\ref{tab:stage2_data_corrected}).
+This included long-form medical captions ({\em e.g.}, PubMedVision) and a variety of general-domain data such as documents and charts, along with approximately 10\% general-domain text to preserve core language capabilities.

-However, public datasets exhibit a significant long-tail problem, where modalities like ultrasound and dermatology are underrepresented.
+However, public datasets exhibit a significant long-tail distribution, where modalities like ultrasound and dermatology with detailed text annotations are underrepresented.
 To mitigate this, we synthesized an additional 2.3 million high-quality long captions.
-For images with only short, uninformative captions, a multi-agent pipeline employed a large VLM (Gemini-2.5-Pro) to rewrite them into rich, detailed descriptions, yielding 1.4 million enhanced captions.
-For images that lacked any text annotations, we implemented a distinct multi-agent generation process where a core VLM generated candidate captions that were then evaluated and ranked by specialized "judge" models.
-In this pre-training stage, all model components were made trainable, with learning rates of $2 \times 10^{-6}$ (vision encoder), $1 \times 10^{-5}$ (projector), and $2.5 \times 10^{-5}$ (LLM), managed by a cosine scheduler. \paragraph{Stage 3: Mixed-Modality Instruction Tuning} The final stage shifts focus to a broad spectrum of downstream tasks to cultivate sophisticated instruction-following.
-The training objective is to enhance performance on diverse medical applications using a massive 10.5 million instance dataset.
-This includes discriminative tasks like Visual VQA and classification, as well as complex generative tasks such as MRG and CoT reasoning.
-While a small portion of captioning data is retained, the primary goal is to improve the model's instruction-following capabilities across a wide range of applications.
-The dataset foundation was gathered from public instruction-tuning data (Supplementary \Cref{tab:final_definitive_verified}), including 5.9 million text-based and 4.5 million multimodal instructions, which include diverse formats such as multi-image, interleaved, 3D, and video data.
+For images with only short captions, a multi-agent pipeline employed a large VLM (Gemini-2.5-Pro) to rewrite them into rich, detailed descriptions, yielding 1.4 million enhanced captions.
+For images that lacked any text annotations, we implemented a distinct multi-agent generation process where a core VLM generated candidate captions that were then evaluated and ranked by specialized `judge' models.
+At this pre-training stage, all model components are trainable, with learning rates of $2 \times 10^{-6}$ (vision encoder), $1 \times 10^{-5}$ (projector), and $2.5 \times 10^{-5}$ (LLM), managed by a cosine scheduler.

+\paragraph{Stage 3: Mix-Modality Instruction Tuning} The final stage trains on a wide spectrum of downstream tasks to encourage the instruction-following ability.
+We train on a dataset with 10.5 million instances, including discriminative tasks like, VQA and classification, as well as complex generative tasks such as MRG and CoT reasoning.
+The dataset was gathered from public instruction-tuning data (Extended Tab.~\ref{tab:final_definitive_verified}), including 5.9 million text-based and 4.5 million multimodal instructions, which include diverse formats such as multi-image, interleaved, 3D, and video data.